-Multifamily Space Equivalent Space Type in LPD Occupancy Sensor (OS)
+Multifamily Space Type Equivalent Space Type in 90.1 Table G3.7 LPD (W/ft2) Occupancy Sensor (OS) Reduction

-Туре 90.1 Table G3.7 (W/ft2) Reduction

-Lounge/Recreation All other 1.20 No credit, OS required in
+Lounge/Recreation Community Room All other lounge/breakroom 1.20 No credit, OS required in both baseline and

-Community Room lounge/breakroom both baseline and
+Community Room proposed

-proposed

 Exercise Room Exercise area 0.90 35%

 Trash Chute/Room Storage Room <>50 sf 0.80 45%

 Janitor Closet

 Tenant Storage

 Retail Sales Area 1.70 15%

 Laundry Room Laundry/Washing Area 0.60 10%

 Elevator (interior) Table G3.1 #16 3.14 25%

-b.
-For rooms that include more than one space type, such as a large basement space with part of the area housing electrical/mechanical equipment, and the rest used for storage, apply the lighting power density to the appropriate square footage, and model the area-weighted lighting power density in the baseline.
+- b.
+For rooms that include more than one space type, such as a large basement space with part of the area housing electrical/mechanical equipment, and the rest used for storage, apply the lighting power density to the appropriate square footage, and model the area-weighted lighting power density in the baseline. - c.

-- c.
 Senior housing projects can use allowances for facilities for the visually impaired in Appendix G Table G3.7 for spaces used primarily by building residents.
 For example, 1.15 W/SF lighting power allowance may be used for the corridors in the baseline.
-To qualify for the increased allowance, the project must be designed to comply with the light levels in ANSI/IES RP-28 and must provide housing for seniors and/or people with special visual needs. - d.
+To qualify for the increased allowance, the project must be designed to comply with the light levels in ANSI/IES RP-28 and must provide housing for seniors and/or people with special visual needs.
+Documentation shall be provided to the MRO that demonstrates eligibility to use this allowance. - d.
 Baseline lighting power allowance for corridors must be modeled as 0.83 W/SF instead of 0.5 W/SF listed in Appendix G Table G3.7, to reflect the increase in the illuminance requirements for corridors since 2004. - e.
 Decorative lighting allowance described in ASHRAE 90.1 Section 9.6.2 must not be used to increase the baseline lighting power density for any of the spaces.